diagrams/diagrams-doc/doc/arrow.rst

 Connecting points on the trace of diagrams
 ==========================================

-It is often convenient to be able to connect the points on the `trace` of a diagram with arrows, whether the points are on the same or different diagrams should not matter.
-The `connectPerim'` function is used for this purpose.
-We pass `connectPerim` two names and two angles, the arrow points from the point on the trace of the first diagram using the vector starting at the local origin in the direction of the first angle and likewise for the second.
-If the names are the same then the arrow connects to two points on the same diagram.
+It is often convenient to be able to connect the points on the `Trace` of diagrams with arrows.
+The `connectPerim` and `connectPerim'` functions are used for this purpose.
+We pass `connectPerim` two names and two angles.
+The angles are used to determine points on the traces of the two diagrams, determined by shooting a ray from the local origin of each diagram in the direction of the given angle.
+The generated arrow stretches between these two points.
+Note that if the names are the same then the arrow connects two points on the same diagram.

 .. class:: lhs